Training Manager Resume Guide + Tips + Example

 Skills

-Create a compelling training manager skills section for your resume so hiring managers can see if your capabilities match their needs.
-Add your job-relevant skills to a bulleted list, making them easy to scan.
-It is best to include both hard and soft skills, such as program administration and collaboration.
+Create a balanced training manager skills section for your resume so hiring managers can easily see whether your capabilities match their needs.

 Work history